fluxcd/flux/docs/faq.md

 ### Can I restrict the namespaces that Flux can see or operate on?

-Yes, though support for this is experimental at the minute.

 Flux will only operate on the namespaces that its service account has access to; so the most effective way to restrict it to certain namespaces is to use Kubernetes' role-based access control (RBAC) to